NMacOmega/FEWDFinalGroup2/README.md

 # Prompt.html Page Instructions

 If you Navigate to [prompt.html](prompt.html), You will find a form to get an image file resulting from a text input, or get a blob of text resulting from an image upload by file name.
+If two works share a tag, one of the sources is chosen at random.
 This functionality is limited to the following
 interactions:

 ### Get Image from Text Form (Left Form)[^1]